Tips to Help You Prepare for Open Enrollment

 How to Prepare for Open Enrollment

 Plan to renew your existing health plan or choose a new one during open enrollment.
-You will receive a reminder and instructions on how to renew your plan—read these materials carefully.
-Open enrollment began November 1 and runs through December 15, 2019.
+If you are already enrolled, you will receive a reminder and instructions on how to renew your plan—read these materials carefully.
+Open enrollment begins November 1 and runs through December 15, 2020.

 When you are signing up for a new plan, be prepared with your previous year’s tax and income information.
 Use a tool like this one to learn more about how you could save money.

-If you have questions, or need help choosing a plan, call us at 855-442-0220 or visit selecthealth.org to get more information about upcoming open enrollment events near you.
+If you have questions, or need help choosing a plan, call us at 855-442-0220.
 In addition, assistance is available in Utah through the Association for Utah Community Health (801-974-5522) and Take Care Utah (takecareutah.org).
-In Idaho, assistance is available through Your Health Idaho (855-944-3246) and the Idaho Department of Health & Welfare (idalink.idaho.gov/).
+In Idaho, assistance is available through Your Health Idaho (855-944-3246) and the Idaho Department of Health & Welfare (idalink.idaho.gov).

 For more information on our medical and dental plans, visit selecthealth.org/plans.